pacerit/laravel-core/README.md

 Package of core classes that provide standardization in usage of Services, Repositories etc. for Laravel framework.

 ## Installation
+You can install this package by composer:

     composer require pacerit/laravel-core

+For more configuration, you can publish configuration file:

+    php artisan vendor:publish --provider "PacerIT\LaravelCore\Providers\LaravelCoreServiceProvider"

 ### Version compatibility
 #### Laravel
 Framework | Package